AYR UNITED FOOTBALL CLUB

 In the event of racist behaviour at matches at Somerset Park, and in consultation with Police Scotland, public address announcements would be made condemning such incidents and reinforcing the Club’s policy and its determination to take the strongest possible action against any individual or group responsible.

-- Make it a condition for Season Ticket Holders that they do not take part in racist abuse.
+- Make it a condition for season ticket holders that they do not take part in racist abuse.

 This is implicit in the Club’s overall policy in respect of combating racist behaviour.
-An explicit statement of the Club’s policy in this respect appears at the point of sale for season tickets.

 - Take action to prevent the sale of racist literature inside and outside the ground.